Macula-Systems-LLC/purview-automation/purview-import.md

 > `--owner-only`
 >
-> Only add owners to the business domain owner role, not to all roles for the business domain
+> Only add owners to the governance domain owner role, not to all roles for the governance domain

 *Examples:*

-`purview-import add-business-domain-owners -d 5d32b66f-809b-4199-a790-3dc3045c4f48 --owners test@emaildomain.com,296f90df-3cd5-4ec2-8de9-24b262e9286f`
+`purview-import add-governance-domain-owners -d 5d32b66f-809b-4199-a790-3dc3045c4f48 --owners test@emaildomain.com,296f90df-3cd5-4ec2-8de9-24b262e9286f`

 ------